 Dried fruit or natural fruit leather

-By now I'm sure we've come up with many more than these 25 Healthy Afterschool Snacks but on the afternoon when I write this post all of these suggestions came out!
-25 suggestions all came from that one afternoon, such an awesome response to my (no longer) dilemma!
-If you didn't get a chance to share your favorite kids' snacks, please leave them in the comments below!
+By now I’m sure we’ve come up with many more than these 25 Healthy Afterschool Snacks but on the afternoon when I asked, all of these suggestions came out!
+25 suggestions, such an awesome response to my (no longer) dilemma!
+If you didn’t get a chance to share your favorite kids’ snacks, please leave them in the comments below!

 Original image from jessica.diamond at Flickr